 Some properties of a program cannot be stated in terms of a single run of the program.
 We require more sophisticated compiler correctness theorems to show these properties are preserved.
 For instance, security properties, such as indistinguishably of a cipher text to a random string, are relational properties.
 These can only be stated as a property between two Programs in the same Language.

-Equivalence Preserving, or Fully Abstract compilers, seek to prove compilers preserve these relational properties.
+Fully abstract compilers, seek to prove compilers preserve these relational properties.
 Since security properties are often relational, these are sometimes called “Secure Compilers”.
 Often times, we also want to reflect equivalence, which usually follows from Compositional Correctness.
-Full Abstraction refers specifically to preserving and reflecting Observational Equivalence.
+Full abstraction refers specifically to preserving and reflecting Observational Equivalence.
+Papers on this topic often focus on equivalence preservation, since equivalence reflection by itself usually follows from compiler correctness, and preservation is the direction of interest for stating security properties.

 Compilers that guarantee these properties are limited to research projects, as there are many open problems to be solved.
 The key difficulty lies in the proofs of Equivalence Preservation, which essentially requires “decompiling” a target Program into a source Program.